 Much of the funding for laboratory research goes to academic institutions, including $6.36 million toward the Foundation’s Research Development Program (RDP).
 This money helps pay for core lab facilities, pilot programs, and training at 11 pioneering academic centers.
 These centers have conducted innovative CF research that has resulted in some of the most significant advances in the field, including the identification of the first small-molecule CFTR modulators and the development of the original model of cystic fibrosis in a mouse.

-To harness expertise, the Foundation has also facilitated several different research consortia, including the:
+To harness expertise, the Foundation has also recently facilitated several different research consortia, including the:

 To accelerate the pace of research, the Foundation also invests in the development of tools, including cell lines, antibodies, and databases; the identification of biomarkers; and the creation of animal models that replicate various aspects of the disease.
 All these investments play a critical role in advancing new therapies for CF.

-The most promising options for a cure are either adding normal CFTR genes to cells using gene therapy or repairing the defective CFTR genes using gene editing.
+The most promising options for a cure are either adding normal cystic fibrosis transmembrane conductance regulator (CFTR) genes to cells using gene therapy or repairing the defective CFTR genes using gene editing.

 In 2017, the Foundation devoted more than $7.3 million to fund more than 30 groundbreaking gene editing, gene delivery, and stem cell research projects.
-Using the latest scientific discoveries in these areas of research, the Foundation is trying to tailor gene editing techniques for CF with the goal of one day curing the disease.
+Using the latest scientific discoveries in these areas of research, we are trying to tailor gene editing techniques for CF with the goal of one day curing the disease.